privacyguides/privacyguides.org/collections/_evergreen/android.md

 Sandboxed Play Services are confined using the highly restrictive, default [`untrusted_app`](https://source.android.com/security/selinux/concepts) domain provided by [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux).
 Permissions for apps to use Play Services can be revoked at any time by the user.

 MicroG is a reimplementation of Google Play Services.
 This means it needs to be updated every time Android has a major version update (or the Android API changes).
-It also needs to run in the highly privileged [`system_app`](https://source.android.com/security/selinux/concepts) SELinux domain like the normal Play Services and is less secure than the Sandboxed Play Service approach.
-We do not believe MicroG provides any privacy advantages over Sandboxed Play Services except for the option to _shift trust_ of the location backend from Google to another provider such as Mozilla or DejaVu.
+It also needs to run in the highly privileged [`system_app`](https://source.android.com/security/selinux/concepts) SELinux domain like the normal Play Services and require access to [signature spoofing](https://madaidans-insecurities.github.io/android.html#microg-signature-spoofing).
+This less secure than the Sandboxed Play Service approach and we do not believe MicroG provides any privacy advantages over Sandboxed Play Services except for the option to _shift trust_ of the location backend from Google to another provider such as Mozilla or DejaVu.

+From a usability point of view, the Sandboxed Play Services also works well with far more applications than MicroG, thanks to its support for services like [Google Play Games](https://play.google.com/googleplaygames) and [In-app Billing API](https://android-doc.github.io/google/play/billing/api.html).

 ### Privileged App Extensions